Hackers News Hackers News

 Marcus Rodriguez

-Within hours, additional samples were submitted to MalwareBazaar under the same campaign tag.
-By April 1, three distinct versions of the lure document had surfaced, all sharing identical document metadata, matching encryption keys, and the same attack structure.
-The campaign was not just active — it was expanding.
+The campaign first came to light on March 30, 2026, when security researcher @JAMESWT_WT alerted the community to a suspicious DOCX file via X. Within hours, additional samples surfaced on MalwareBazaar under the same campaign identifier.
+By April 1, three distinct versions of the lure document had been identified, all sharing identical metadata, encryption keys, and the same underlying attack structure, indicating an active and expanding threat.

 Inside the Six-Stage Kill Chain

-Inside the RTF, a hex-encoded JavaScript file hides within a control word that Word processes but never shows the user.
+Within the RTF file, a hex-encoded JavaScript file is concealed using a control word that Word processes internally but does not display to the user.

-The JavaScript dropper — about 67 KB — uses a junk-string technique to hide its content, then invokes WMI to spawn PowerShell silently in a hidden window.
+The JavaScript dropper, approximately 67 KB in size, employs a junk-string obfuscation technique to mask its true content.
+It then leverages Windows Management Instrumentation (WMI) to silently launch PowerShell in a hidden window.

-That PowerShell script disables TLS certificate checks, bypasses Windows’ Antimalware Scan Interface (AMSI) through indirect method calls, and downloads a 14.5 MB ZIP from Filemail.com — a legitimate Norwegian file-sharing service exploited here for its clean domain reputation.
+This PowerShell script is designed to disable TLS certificate checks and bypass Windows’ Antimalware Scan Interface (AMSI) through indirect method calls.
+It then proceeds to download a 14.5 MB ZIP archive from Filemail.com, a legitimate Norwegian file-sharing service.
+The attackers exploit Filemail’s clean domain reputation to evade detection.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.